Australian Criminal Law Group are Sydney’s best criminal lawyers to fight Apprehended Violence Orders.

-At Australian Criminal Law Group, we do not shy away from the fact that Apprehend Violence Orders are often unfair, unnecessary and based on untrue allegations designed to destroy your life.
+Our criminal lawyers’ experience with Apprehend Violence Orders is that they are often unfair and unnecessary.
+They may be based on untrue allegations designed to destroy your life.
 They are overused by police and anyone can walk into a local court and apply for one.
-Their effect can be to ban you from your home and make it a crime to talk to your wife and kids.
-They must be fought with the full force of the law.
+Their effect can be to ban you from your home and make it a crime for you to talk to your wife and kids.
+We fight them vigorously.

 What is an Apprehended Violence Order?